jdart1/arasan-chess/doc/BUILD.md

 Defining NUMA in the Makefile will build a version that has support for NUMA (Non-Uniform Memory Access) machines.
-NUMA support relies on the hwloc library (version 2.0 or higher).
+NUMA support relies on the hwloc library (version 2.0 or higher.
+Note: the MSVC build does not currently work with hwloc releases past 2.0.4).

 The Arasan engine binary is named "arasanx-32", "arasanx-64", "arasanx-64-popcnt", or "arasanx-64-bmi2," depending on the